 Minister José Manuel Albares and Santiago Muñoz Machado, Director of the Spanish Royal Academy (RAE), visit the headquarters of the institution minutes before signing a partnership agreement between AECID and ASALE.
 January 2021.
 Photo: NOLSOM-MAUC

-Aware of its importance, the Ministry of Foreign Affairs, European Union and Cooperation has created the Directorate-General for Spanish around the World, under the aegis of the State Secretariat for Ibero-America and the Caribbean, and Spanish around the World.
+Aware of its importance, the Ministry of Foreign Affairs, European Union and Cooperation has created the Directorate-General for Spanish in the World, under the aegis of the State Secretariat for Ibero-America and the Caribbean, and Spanish in the World.
 Its purpose is to ensure the consistency of Spain's actions in promoting its language abroad, and optimizing all of the potential that Spanish has to offer on the international scene.

 Among its lines of action, the Directorate-General is tasked with promoting the role of Spanish as a factor contributing to economic growth and international competitiveness; with promoting its expansion in traditional areas and in such fields as communications, science, technology, innovation, and accessibility; and with contributing to greater cohesion within the Spanish-speaking community worldwide.